Horario/Horario/README.md

 # Horario

+## Projektbeschreibung
+Bei Horario handelt es sich um eine mobile Android-Applikation zur Termin- und Studenplanverwaltung für Schüler und Dozenten.
+Entwickelt wurde das Projekt für den Einsatz in der Paulinenpflege Winnenden.
+Das Hauptaugenmerk dabei liegt in der Verwendung von QR-
+Codes, die für jeden Termin individuell generiert werden.
+Diese können von den gewünschten Teilnehmern direkt in der App gescannt werden.
+Die Applikation entstand als Projektarbeit im 6.
+Semester des Studiengangs Wirtschaftsinformatik an der Hochschule für Technik unter der Leitung von Prof. Dr. Keller.
+Beteiligt waren Benedikt, Christine, Daniel, Dennis, Florian, Henri, Lucas, Mariam, Mario, Melanie und Tanja.

+Horario is a android application with a calender and a timetable function.
+The main objective is to generate a QR-Code for every appointment which can then be shared with potential participants.
+It has been developed for usage by students and teachers of the
+Paulinenpflege Winnenden.
+The application was developed as a project work in the 6th semester of the Business Informatics degree program at the University of
+Applied Sciences Stuttgart under the direction of Prof. Dr. Keller.
+The project team consisted of Benedikt, Christine, Daniel, Dennis, Florian, Henri, Lucas, Mariam, Mario, Melanie und Tanja.

 ## Test Documentation
 US003 pushed to Quality.
 Quality tested and pushed to master on 12.04.2018.
 US002 pushed to Quality.
 Quality tested and pushed to master on 13.04.2018.